-Moel Arthur a good example with a circular ring beneath the summit.
+Moel Arthur is a good example with a circular ring beneath the summit.

-I ambled into Prestatyn after walking about 35km to complete the 285km trek from Chepstow.
+I ambled into Prestatyn after walking about 35km to complete the 285km Offa’s Dyke Path from Chepstow.

 It’s a grand sense of achievement to know I have walked the length of Wales from south to north, largely following a 1300-year-old earthen rampart.